 this project extracts and experiments with this knowledge to create a moving spectacle once a year at the emerald necklace in boston. the light performance is made up of three light sculptures along the ribbon of green space. the forms are in response to the sun movement, controlling how light move through the space. on the 21st of december, spectators descend upon the park on this particular day to witness the three acts of light.

 special thanks with script writing: carol-anne rodrigues, katharine kettner

 < x >

-the first theatre is composed with an undulating roof punctured by skylights. the apertures are carved rhythmically, allowing varying expressions of light over time. spectators are allowed to move into the building to catch up with the light rays. after fifteen minutes, the light beams illuminate the exit, pulling spectators back to the outdoor.
+the second theatre is composed with an undulating roof punctured by skylights. the apertures are carved rhythmically, allowing varying expressions of light over time. spectators are allowed to move into the building to catch up with the light rays. after fifteen minutes, the light beams illuminate the exit, pulling spectators back to the outdoor.